tumble1999/savaslabs.github.io/_posts/2015-05-20-mapping-geojson.md

 var map = L.map('map');
 {% endhighlight %}

 Next, we need to add a background layer, or basemap.
+I like to do this using the [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) plug-in, which gives an easier way to add basemaps from multiple providers without having to manually specify the [URL template strings](http://leafletjs.com/reference.html#tilelayer) for each layer.

-I like to do this using the [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) plug-in, which unfortunately means downloading and including another javascript library (in a real site, I would be using [bower](http://www.bower.io) to manage packages).
+Download the `leaflet-providers.js` file, and save it in the same directory as your working HTML file.
+In a real site, I would be using [bower](http://www.bower.io) and [browserify](http://browserify.org/) to manage packages, but that's a topic for another post entirely.
 Place this code *after* the previous script tags.
 {% highlight html %}
 <script src="leaflet-providers.js"></script>
 {% endhighlight %}